benoitdemaegdt/nuxt3-sitemap/README.md

 ## Limitations

 - This only works with static pages.
-Feel free to edit the code if you want to handle dynamic pages.
+An update is planned for supporting pages generated with @nuxt/content v2 (https://twitter.com/yaeeelglx/status/1504819318072217603?s=21).
 - This does not work in dev mode (you will not be able to access the sitemap.xml when running `npm run dev`).

 ## Credits